 The Submission shall transition to the "accepted" state once the Defining Document of all Entries whose Defining Document is an Engineering Document or a Registered Disclosure Document, if any, has passed ST Audit and matches the contents of the Entry exactly.

-NOTE 1: The "mature" state is provided if the Defining Document might undergo further modifications, but requires a stable Submission to proceed.
+The "mature" state is provided if the Defining Document might undergo further modifications, but requires a stable Submission to proceed.

-NOTE 2: A "mature" Submission is modified if the Defining Document is modified.
+A "mature" Submission is modified if the Defining Document is modified.

 A Submission that does not include Entries from a Defining Document that is an Engineering Document or a Registered Disclosure Document shall transition to the "accepted" state immediately.